 The Strategic Plan forecasted that overall fee revenue would decrease substantially for several years, and indeed, sizable revenue reductions occurred shortly after they were predicted.

+Detailed charts of fee and expenditure trends along with other demographic information can be found in the statistical section of this report.
 The fee revenue outlook has stabilized and while it is predicted revenues will grow, it is predicted that they will grow less than the CPI.
 The lag behind the CPI is due to positive emission reductions from new, cleaner, emission sources replacing the periodic withdrawal of older, less efficient sources.